 When John started in Laphroaig there were no official tours, now there are over 17,000 visitors a year.
 They have the internet and the shop.
 They have Friends of Laphroaig, which has nearly half a million members!

 John Campbell is the official face of Laphroaig Distillery.
 He is in numerous videos on the website, he has a Facebook page with hundreds of friends, he runs a twitter account.
 He embraces modern social media in his role as manager, yet advocates an old fashioned, rather gentlemanly approach within the industry, no one would ever put down a competitor to get a sale, he told me.
 In this day and age where we are so used to mud slinging against ones competitors, an attitude like this is notable.

 I asked John what is the most important aspect of his job ~

 – What do you mean?

-A very prosaic answer; but John said, if these legal requirements arent met, then the plant closes, and that is the last thing anyone wants!
-For Beam Inc. (and Laphroaig drinkers) the most important thing is keeping the distillery going.
+A very prosaic answer; but John said, if these legal requirements aren’t met, the plant closes, and that is the last thing anyone wants!
+For Beam Inc. (and Laphroaig drinkers) the most important thing is to keep the distillery going.

 – Who owns Laphroaig Distillery?

 A company called Beam Inc. They are based in Chicago and are a worldwide spirit company with amongst others, Teachers, Courvoisier and of course, Jim Beam in their portfolio.

 My next question was, what are your aims for Laphroaig?